JaylyDev/jaylydev.github.io/posts/high-contrast.md

 # High Contrast Resource Pack (Bedrock)

+> Download links for the add-on is located at the bottom of the page.

+![High Contrast Resource Pack](/assets/posts/high-contrast/thumbnail.png)

 This is a resource pack for Minecraft: Bedrock Edition that enchance the contrast of UI elements, which it's high contrast theme is based off Minecraft Java's built-in high contrast resource pack.

-![High Contrast Resource Pack](/assets/posts/high-contrast/thumbnail.png)

 The pack changes the user interface, such as textures of buttons and colors of text in menus like the settings screen to a high contrast look, which helps making elements in the menu UI easier to see, reduce eye strain, improve text readability, and accommodate user preferences to the screen contrast.